Find Grad Schools

 12 Yearly Graduations

 Stevens Institute of Technology is the 6th most popular school in the nation for students seeking a master's degree in biological chemistry.
 Roughly 7,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,680 per year, while in-state graduate students, on average, pay $41,380 per year.
+The average in-state tuition for full-time undergraduates is $56,424 per year, while in-state graduate students, on average, pay $39,408 per year.
 During the most recent year for which we have data, 12 people received their master's degree in biological chemistry from Stevens.
+About 17% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 8 Yearly Graduations

 California State University - Long Beach is the 7th most popular school in the nation for students seeking a master's degree in biological chemistry.
 Roughly 40,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 8 people received their master's degree in biological chemistry from CSULB.
-Of these students, 20% were women and 80% were members of underrepresented racial-ethnic groups.
+About 44% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 #7